How to Become an Electrician in Kentucky

 Why Kentucky for Electrician Careers

 Kentucky is an automotive and bourbon-industry trades hub.
-Between automotive, bourbon distilleries, logistics, the demand for qualified electricians here is through the roof — and it's only growing.
+Between automotive, bourbon distilleries, logistics, the demand for qualified electricians here is well above the national average — and it's only growing.

 Switching Careers: Can You Afford the Transition in Kentucky?